conda-forge/staged-recipes/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: General question
+about: Ask a general question about staged-recipes
+title: ''
+labels: ''
+assignees: ''

+---

 <!--
 Please note that conda-forge team doesn't follow this repo because of the high volume of notifications.
 If you would like to get the